 Printable Coupon – Sometimes referred to as IPs.
 They may be on a company’s website.
 Many can be found on Smart Source, Coupons. com and Red Plum websites.
 You can visit my Coupons page for a list of several printable sources available.
 You will most likely need to download a Coupon Software to print these offers.
 This is usually only required the first time you print.

-Sunday Inserts – The Smart Source (SS), Red Plum/Vlassis (RP), PGBrandSaver (PG) are coupon inserts that come in the Sunday newspaper.
+Sunday Insert Coupon – The Smart Source (SS), Red Plum/Vlassis (RP), PGBrandSaver (PG) are coupon inserts that come in the Sunday newspaper.

 Hang/Winetags – A coupon that hangs on a string around a bottle.
 Check the fine print, not all winetag offers require an alcohol purchase.

-This is the 2nd post in a series click this Get Started with Coupons link to read the other posts.
+This is the 2nd post in a series.
+Click this How to use Manufacturer Coupons link to read more posts in this series.